Tang dynasty tomb figures: Women

 The earliest figures, from the 7th century, are "rather simple and less well-executed than later ones".
 The women are tall and slim, whereas by the mid-8th century a plumper figure had become the norm, with faces that are "fat, heavily brooding and vacuous".
 It has been suggested that this change in taste was provoked by the famous imperial concubine Yang Guifei, who had a full figure, although it seems to begin by about 725, when she was a child.

 There may be groups of women as dancers or small seated orchestras of musicians, and some sitting figures appear to be beautifying themselves.
 More rarely, there are female riders and polo players, wearing male dress, which was usual for Tang women when riding, and apparently a fashion in the capital on other occasions.
-The period was one of unusual freedom for well-off women in China, and the figures reflect this.
+The period was one of unusual freedom for wealthy women in China, and the figures reflect this.